 Bluebonnets in Texas

-When most people think of Texas, they think of hills and tons of rustic charm
+When most people think of Texas, they think of hills and tons of rustic charm…but maybe not flowers!

 But central Texas is home to large fields of bluebonnets, painting the ground in color.
 From mid-March to mid-April, places like Georgetown, Fredericksburg, Austin and Washington County are completely covered and quite impressive!